M

 Wrongdoing.
 (OED)

-In addition to public officials, we can extend this term to anyone in a position of responsibility and certainly to fiduciaries.
+Note: In addition to public officials, we can extend this term to anyone in a position of responsibility and certainly to fiduciaries.
 For instance, we read about corporate malfeasance.
 Generic term for wrongdoing or misconduct, especially of a business or financial nature.
-(RM)

 See: fiduciary